 Some of Austria’s first rulers are also buried in the abbey church, including several members from the House of Babenberg, the ruling noble family from 976 to 1246.

-We really enjoyed our visit to Melk Abbey and would definitely recommend it as a day trip from Vienna.
+We really enjoyed visiting Melk Abbey and would definitely recommend it as a day trip from Vienna.
 I wasn’t too interested in the museum portion, but loved visiting the different rooms and admiring the architecture.

-The guided tour gave a lot of interesting information, but I still would have preferred to explore on my own, at my own pace.
+The guided tour of Melk Abbey gave a lot of interesting information, but I still would have preferred to explore on my own, at my own pace.
 That’s just the way I am, nothing against the tour!

 The only thing that would have made our visit better was if I could have taken pictures of the library!

 Getting There: Melk Abbey can be reached by train from Vienna in a little over 1 hour.